-The purpose of this policy is to specify Council's approach to valuations of non-current physical assets, subsequent to initial recognition, in order to satisfy its obligations in accordance with relevant Australian Accounting Standards (AASB 116), including method and frequency of revaluation.
-It provides direction for Council officers responsible for managing and accounting for Council's assets.
+The purpose of this policy is to specify Councils approach to valuations of non-current physical assets, after initial recognition, to satisfy its obligations in accordance with relevant Australian Accounting Standards (AASB 116), including method and frequency of revaluation.
+This Policy provides direction for Council officers responsible for managing and accounting for Councils assets.

-Whilst appropriate revaluations are required in order for Council to satisfy its obligations under relevant Australian Accounting Standards, knowledge of current asset values is also essential for efficient and effective asset management.
+Whilst appropriate revaluations are required for Council to satisfy its obligations under relevant Australian Accounting Standards, knowledge of current asset values is also essential for efficient and effective asset management.